NIHR BRC Studies

 Several studies run through the University of Oxford Critical Care Research Group offices are funded by the NIHR Oxford Biomedical Research Centre.

-These studies are part of the Biomedical Informatics and Technology theme running through the NIHR Oxford Biomedical Research Centre.
+These studies are part of the Technology and Digital Health research theme running through the NIHR Oxford Biomedical Research Centre (BRC).

 SEND: The System for Electronic Notes Documentation (SEND) has been rolled out throughout all the adult wards in the four hospitals of Oxford University Hospitals NHS Foundation Trust, with more than 16m observations acquired by January 2017.
 The system was carefully designed to avoid delays in data entry and processing.
 A pilot study (iSEND) at the John Radcliffe Hospital suggests that the system reduces the average time to undertake a set of observations by approximately 60 seconds.